-This recipe for asparagus and cherry tomatoes with red wine vinegar makes a great appetizer or main dish served with fresh bread.
+This recipe for asparagus and cherry tomatoes with red wine vinegar makes a great appetizer or main dish served with fresh crusty sourdough bread.

 The weekend is just around the corner, although the weather is unpredictable, I am sure I will make the best out of it.
 Our days in Kansas City are literally counted, we are moving in less than a month, leaving Missouri and going to Illinois.
 After living here for almost two and a half years I suddenly realized my time is running up and I still have a long bucket list with places to eat and things to do.

-Kansas City is the world’s BBQ capital and good tasting food is available more often than good for me.
-I am pretty spoiled with eating tasty burned ends, baked beans, and smoked ribs whenever I like.
+Kansas City is the world’s BBQ capital and the tasty food is available everywhere.
+I am pretty spoiled with eating burned ends, baked beans, and smoked ribs whenever I like.
 Someone told me there are over 100 BBQ places in the greater Kansas City area, it this true?
 I can’t believe that I am going to miss the other 50…

 asparagus and cherry tomatoes with red wine vinegar

-Our move to Illinois is the reason why things are quite busy at home, short cuts and breaks in my kitchen are occasionally welcome.
-If time is short fast cooking veggies are a good choice.
+Our move to Illinois is the reason why things are quite busy at home.
+Shortcuts in my kitchen are occasionally welcome and fast cooking veggies are a good choice.
 I always try to buy vegetables and fruits which are in season right now because they are usually at their best price and quality, that is why I made asparagus.
-The reason for the cherry tomatoes is another, they were lying around in my kitchen overripe and soft, that had qualified them for oven-roasting rather than a salad.
+The cherry tomatoes had been lying around in my kitchen overripe and soft.
 The leftover roasted cherry tomatoes had been absolutely great with some lettuce and on a sandwich or make this tomato garlic butter.

 - For the roasted tomatoes: